sedwards93/mywebsite/README.md

 Before writing any code, I created various mockups what I wanted my website to look like on various screen resolutions using Figma.
 This gave me the flexibility to easily change my design.

-In order to make the website responsive, I used a combination of CSS flexbox as well as media queries.
+In order to make the website responsive, I used a combination of CSS flexbox and media queries.

 ![Figma](./public/figma.png)